 You can also use this “no-code” approach to send xAPI statements from many other apps.
 I’ll publish an article exploring these other possibilities in the near future.

-Finally, if you have questions about how to complete this tutorial, then you should join my eLearning Slack channel.
+Finally, if you have questions about how to complete this tutorial, then you should join the ID community.
 You can also sign up for the mailing list below to receive my latest tutorials directly to your inbox.